Azure/bicep-types-az/generated/network/microsoft.network/2018-04-01/types.md

 ### Properties
 * **ruleGroupName**: string (Required): The name of the rule group that will be disabled.
 * **rules**: int[]: The list of rules that will be disabled.
 If null, all rules of the rule group will be disabled.

-## ApplicationGatewayFirewallExclusion
-### Properties
-* **matchVariable**: string (Required): The variable to be excluded.
-* **selector**: string (Required): When matchVariable is a collection, operator used to specify which elements in the collection this exclusion applies to.
-* **selectorMatchOperator**: string (Required): When matchVariable is a collection, operate on the selector to specify which elements in the collection this exclusion applies to.

 ## ResourceTags
 ### Properties